 Use Case 4: Data Lineage and Technical Metadata

-An audit trail that includes filename and processing date is used for analysis, tracking, and compliance, and business data teams proactively review Data Lineage to identify potential issues.
-In HCSC’s 2017 capability maturity model assessment, Data Lineage teams chose Data Lineage as the #2 area for focus in 2018.
+An audit trail that includes filename and processing date is used for analysis, tracking, and compliance, and business data teams proactively review data lineage to identify potential issues.
+In HCSC’s capability maturity model assessment, data lineage teams chose data lineage as the #2 area for focus going forward.
 “It was a strong affirmation that [lineage] is the place to be focusing our resources and attention,” she said.

 “The Metadata Repository really is the linchpin that’s holding all of the metadata content.
 We make it centralized.
 We make it a one-stop shop.
 Everybody knows where to go.”